swpnit82/warehousetask/Readme.md

 );

-Step 5: Run the application in 3000 port and backend mapped with ejs for easy representation.
+**Step 6:** Run the application in 3000 port and backend mapped with ejs for easy representation.

-Step 6:
-For implement best practice
+**Step 7:** For implement best practice
 i.
 All hardcoded value need to replaced by .env ii.
 Run initial db script part of deployment iii.
 Use stable version of ubuntu and mysql rather use the latest.